Amira 150 and Amira 300 (Moclobemide)

 Dosage Instructions

-The usual dose is between 300 mg and 600 mg per day, taken twice daily after meals – once in the morning and once in the evening.
-Take your tablets at the end of your meals for best results.
+The usual dose is between 300 mg and 600 mg per day, taken twice daily after meals – once in the morning and once in the evening at the end of your meal.
+Most antidepressants take time to work, so don't be discouraged if you don't feel better right away.
+Some symptoms may improve in 1-2 weeks, but it can take up to 4-6 weeks to feel real improvement.
+Even when you feel well, you'll usually need to take Amira for several months or longer.

 What If You Miss a Dose?

-If you miss your dose at the usual time, skip the missed dose and take your next dose when you normally would.
-If you remember soon after, take it as soon as you remember, then return to your normal schedule.
-Do not take a double dose to make up for the missed dose.
+If you miss your dose at the usual time, skip the missed dose and take your next dose when you're meant to.
+If you remember at another time, take it as soon as you remember, then go back to your normal schedule.

 Important: Never take a double dose to make up for a missed dose.
-Take Amira regularly at the same time each day for best results.
+Don't stop taking Amira or lower the dose without checking with your doctor first.

 Available Tablet Strengths